-There are approximately 97 collaborative four year old children being served at this time of which Head Start is serving 54 of those children.
-Head Start also serves 16 eligible 3 year olds.
+There are approximately 78 collaborative four year old children being served at this time of which Head Start is serving 39 of those children.
+Head Start also serves 16 eligible 3 year old children.

-There are 32 family childcare providers who may serve a maximum of six children per home; 19 in the Philippi area and 7 in the Belington area.
-The low number of providers may be due to the costs associated with childcare licensing regulations.
-The Wee Train and Kid Care Day Care centers have declined to participate in the Universal Pre-K program at this time due to additional costs which may be incurred.
+There are 38 family childcare providers who may serve a maximum of six children per home; 24 in the northern region and 14 in the southern region of the county.
+The low number of providers may be due to the costs associated with childcare licensing regulation, the hours of operation, and the location of providers.
+The Wee Train and Kid Care Day Care centers have declined to participate in the Universal Pre-K at this time.